fenayati/spa-riley/notes.md

 2. In link above, copy code.
 3. Add `<div>` tag to component.
 4. Use `useEffect` React hook to run the script from EmbedSocial so that page will have access to browser `document`.

+# 9. Build out Waxing page

+1. Create component `waxing_service.js`
+2. In `waxing.js`, create array of waxing services and prices and map to `WaxingService` component.